sarchlab/mgpusim/doc/prepare_benchmarks.md

 }
 ```

-The `NewBenchmark` function takes 1 argument, injecting the dependecy of the GPU driver.
-After setting the driver, the benchmark load the hsaco file with `Asset` function.
+The `NewBenchmark` function takes 1 argument, injecting the dependency of the GPU driver.
+After setting the driver, the benchmark loads the hsaco file with `Asset` function.
 The `Asset` function requires the file name the same as the HSACO file.
 The `Asset` function is equivalent to loading all bytes of the file into a buffer.
 Finally, we extract the kernel binary with `kernels.LoadProgramFromMemory` function.
 The first argument is the raw HSACO buffer and the second argument is the name of the kernel.
 Note that an HSACO file may include multiple kernels compiled.
 Using `LoadProgramFromMemory` function allows you to extract each individual function.
 However, for the kernels compiled from assembly, the kernel name information is not packed into the HSACO file.
 You can set the kernel name argument to be an empty string.

-All the `Benchmark` struct must provide a `Run` function, so that the runner can start the simulation.
+All the `Benchmark` struct must provide a `Run` function so that the runner can start the simulation.
 Usually, `Run` is composed of two steps, initializing the GPU memory and run the kernel.

 ```go
 func (b *Benchmark) Run() {